Well hello blog, it’s been a long time.

 Sometimes I am grumpy.
 Sometimes I am angry.
 Sometimes I just want to rant.

 And yes, sometimes I am happy and positive and inspiring, but I feel good having given myself the freedom to not be that all the time.

-Perhaps the biggest realisation I have had about myself is that I am truly an artist and entertainer at heart.
+Perhaps the biggest realization I have had about myself is that I am truly an artist and entertainer at heart.
 That is what I enjoy, that it was I was born for.
-It’s not the first time I have realised this, I just have a habit of forgetting it.
+It’s not the first time I have realized this, I just have a habit of forgetting it.